 No. The degrees are identical.
 In addition, the courses are taught by the same faculty who teach in the on-campus program.

-The health services management (HSM) concentration is a series of courses designed to prepare the student to assume leadership roles in EMS administration.
-These courses will be offered by WCU through the on-line degree program.
+The Health Management (HM) concentration is a series of courses designed to prepare the student to assume leadership roles in EMS administration.
+These courses will be offered by WCU through the online degree program.

-The science concentration is essentially Pre-med, and consists of courses in physics, chemistry, and biology.
-This concentration prepares students to enter into paramedic education or research, or to continue their education through medical school, PA school, or graduate school.
-Your advisor will assist you in identifying which courses you will need to take to complete pre-med requirements.
-Some of these courses are available through WCU and the remainder is available through your local community college or university (which may also be available online).
+The Science Concentration consists of courses in physics, chemistry, and biology.
+This concentration prepares students to enter paramedic education or research, or to continue their education through medical school, PA school, or graduate school.
+Your advisor can assist you in identifying which courses you will need to take to complete your science requirements and help you prepare for post-secondary education.
+Some of these courses are available at WCU on campus and the remainder are available through your local community college or university.

 Yes.
 Although the AAS degree in EMS is not required, if you do hold that degree, your credits will be transferred to WCU based upon existing articulation agreements.